sourcegraph/about/blogposts/2021/optimizing-a-code-intelligence-commit-graph-1.md

   <figcaption>Cross-repository jump to definition from a use in <code>sourcegraph/sourcegraph</code> to a definition in <code>gorilla/mux</code>.</figcaption>
 </figure>

-The [journey to our current implementation](/evolution-of-the-precise-code-intel-backend/) began in February 2019 when we shifted our efforts from running Language Servers along side Sourcegraph to pre-indexing source code via the Language Server Index Format (LSIF) and uploading it to Sourcegraph.
+The [journey to our current implementation](/evolution-of-the-precise-code-intel-backend/) began in February 2019 when we shifted our efforts from running Language Servers alongside Sourcegraph to pre-indexing source code via the Language Server Index Format (LSIF) and uploading it to Sourcegraph.
 This change introduced a new requirement of the user: they are now responsible for producing and uploading the LSIF index.

-The method in which a user produces an LSIF index is highly variable and depends on many factors.
+The method to produce an LSIF index is highly variable and depends on many factors.
 If a repository is not too large, a user may wish to create a new index on every commit in their CI.
-If a repository is very large (the monorepo case), or an organization has a large number of repositories, it may be advantageous to instead index code periodically and upload a refreshed index.
+If a repository is very large (the monorepo case), or an organization has a large number of repositories, it may be better to instead index code periodically and upload a refreshed index.
 Google uses such a scheduled job to refresh their monorepo's index twice a day.

 Regardless of the indexing method, it is always possible for a user to find themselves browsing a commit for which Sourcegraph has not received an index.
 This can happen due to a slow job in a continuous integration server, a backed-up indexing processing queue, or the commit may simply be skipped in the case of a periodic refresh.